*Updated July 08, 2017*

-This post has been updated with additional narrative on my fourth visit to Penang.
+This post has been updated with additional narrative on my fifth visit to Penang.

 If there’s one place that could exemplify what street food culture is then that would be the state of Penang in Malaysia.
 Located at the northwest coast of Peninsular Malaysia, Penang’s cuisine mirrors the diverse culture of the country with influences from the Chinese, Nonya, Malay, Indian and Thai into its wide selection of food options; probably a bizarre mix but it works as it wouldn’t be regarded as the Best Street Food in Asia by Time Magazine (2004) for nothing.
 So let me share with you my recent food trip that would make you drool afterwards.